-Course Name Grade Level Credit Course Length Registration Prerequisite Course Description 6th Grade Language Arts 6 N/A 1 year No Signature Required None Sixth grade students will read and study a variety of genres including historical nonfiction, fiction, and poetry.
-Students will increase their communication skills in writing, research, and speaking throughout the year.
-Students will focus their writing on developing their voice in a claim, evidence, reasoning format when analyzing a piece of literature.
-They will also learn how to properly research a variety of topics and interests.
+Prairie English/ Language Arts Program Course Name Level Credit Course Length Registration Prerequisite Course Description 6th Grade Language Arts 6 N/A 1 year No Signature Required None Sixth grade students will read and study a variety of texts designed to claim evidence, and reasoning to support their thinking.
+They learn structures of different styles of writing.
 6th Grade Honors Language Arts 6 N/A 1 year Teacher Signature Required Teacher Recommendation based on standardized test scores and work samples Students in honors classes complete a similar curriculum as the language arts classes but read higher level materials and supplemental texts and are held to a higher standard in writing.
 Students will be exposed to terms and methods beyond that which is required by state and national standards for the grade level.
 Students are expected to perform more tasks semi-independently, track their own progress, and demonstrate high levels of motivation for achievement.
 They should read one or more years above grade level.
-7th Grade Language Arts 7 N/A 1 year No Signature Required None Seventh grade students will read and study a variety of texts designed to gain critical thinking skills and increase background knowledge, while also developing a claim, using valid reasoning, and relevant evidence to analyze the texts they have read.
-They will learn how to enrich their writing using figurative language and imagery.
-Ultimately, they will examine how critical thinking makes reading and writing experiences more valuable.
+7th Grade Language Arts 7 N/A 1 year No Signature Required None Seventh grade students will read and study a variety of texts designed to gain background knowledge to develop a claim, use valid reasoning and relevant/sufficient evidence.
+They learn to enrich their writing using critical thinking, figurative language and imagery.
+They might also begin to examine how reasoning in critical thinking can make reading and writing experiences more valuable.
 7th Grade Honors Language Arts 7 N/A 1 year Teacher Signature Required Teacher Recommendation based on standardized test scores and work samples Students in honors classes complete a similar curriculum as the language arts classes but read higher level materials and supplemental texts and are held to a higher standard in writing.
-Students will be exposed to terms and methods beyond which is required by state and national standards for the grade level.
+Students will be exposed to terms and methods beyond that which is required by state and national standards for the grade level.
 Students are expected to perform more tasks semi-independently, track their own progress, and demonstrate high levels of motivation for achievement.
 They should read one or more years above grade level.
 8th Grade Language Arts 8 N/A 1 year No Signature Required None Eighth grade students will read and analyze a variety of texts.
-Texts will foster understanding of self and the world and improve organization and flow in writing Throughout the school year, students will be empowered to defend their critical thinking skills in both reading and writing.
-8th Grade Honors Language Arts 8 N/A 1 year Teacher Signature Required Teacher Recommendation based on standardized test scores and work samples Students in honors classes complete a similar curriculum as the language arts classes but read higher-level materials and supplemental texts and are held to a higher standard in writing.
+Texts will foster understanding of self and the world.
+Students will focus on improving organization, development, and style in writing.
+Throughout the school year, students will be empowered to improve their critical thinking skills in both reading and writing.
+8th Grade Honors Language Arts 8 N/A 1 year Teacher Signature Required Teacher Recommendation based on standardized test scores and work samples Students in honors classes complete a similar curriculum as the language arts classes but read higher level materials and supplemental texts and are held to a higher standard in writing.
 Students will be exposed to terms and methods beyond that which is required by state and national standards for the grade level.
 Students are expected to perform more tasks semi-independently, track their own progress, and demonstrate high levels of motivation for achievement.
 They should read one or more years above grade level.
+Intensive Language Arts 6-8 N/A 1 year Teacher Signature Required Teacher referral required.
+This class replaces an elective class.
+This year long reading class provides targeted supports to students who are on READ plans.
+During this elective class, students will interact with Lexia PowerUp (a reading software), read choice novels using a variety of reading strategies, and strengthen their skills around phonics, fluency and comprehension.